enriquegrodrigo/spark-crowd/sphinx/_build/html/_sources/usage/examples.rst.txt

-It returns a model from which you can get the ground truth estimation and also the annotator weight used (more weight would signify a better annotator).
+It returns a model from which you can get the ground truth estimation and also the annotator weight used (more weight means a better annotator).
-The algorithm uses parameters such as ``iterations`` and ``threshold`` for controlling the execution, and also ``alpha``, which is a parameter of the model (check the API docs for more information).
+The algorithm uses parameters such as ``iterations`` and ``threshold`` for controlling the execution, and also ``alpha``, which is a parameter of the model (check the `API Docs <https://enriquegrodrigo.github.io/spark-crowd/_static/api/#package/>`_ for more information).